 Together RESOLVE and SGF work to make a difference you can see at Advocacy Day on Capitol Hill.
 At this annual event, our physicians speak directly with members of Congress to educate and testify on behalf of fertility patients at Advocacy Day.

-SGF Medical Director, Eric Widra, M.D., has served on the RESOLVE Board of Directors since 2016.
+SGF’s Executive Senior Medical Officer, Eric Widra, M.D., has served on the RESOLVE Board of Directors since 2016.
 SGF physicians Jason G. Bromer, M.D., and Issac E. Sasson, M.D., Ph.D., serve on RESOLVE’s Physicians Council alongside Dr. Widra.

 The Tinina Q. Cade Foundation